Quantitative and qualitative criteria for designing an effective policy framework for impact measurement

 Prof. Dr. Stefan Hornbostel studied Social Sciences at the University of Göttingen.
 In 1995, he received his PhD from Freie Universität Berlin.
 He worked at the Universities of Kassel, Cologne, Jena and Dortmund, as well as at the Center of Higher Education Development (CHE – Centrum für Hochschulentwicklung).
 Stefan Hornbostel served as Director of the Institute for Research Information and Quality Assurance (IFQ) from 2005 to 2015.
 He was appointed Professor at Humboldt-Universität zu Berlin, Department of Social Sciences (Science Studies) in 2005.
 Since 2016, he is head of the research area “Research System and Science Dynamics” at the German Centre for Higher Education Research and Science Studies (DZHW).
 He is a member of the advisory board of the Saxon State and University Library Dresden (SLUB), and member of the advisory board for the Centre for Research Quality and Policy Impact Studies (R-Quest), Oslo.
 His research interests lie in in the field of science studies, bibliometrics, and elite sociology.

 Brigida Blasi is the responsible for the Unit on Third Mission Evaluation at the Italian Agency for University and Research Evaluation (ANVUR).
-Her research interests span various aspects of higher education, especially research policy, management and evaluation, research group dynamics, teaching quality assessment, impact evaluation methods.
-After receiving her PhD in Research in Applied Social Sciences from the University of Rome Sapienza in 2009, she has been post-doc fellow at Roma Tor Vergata University and at Center for Innovation, Technology and Policy Research (IN+) in Portugal.
+Her research interests span various aspects of higher education and scientific systems, especially research policy, management and evaluation, research group dynamics, teaching quality assessment and impact evaluation methods.
+After receiving her PhD in Research in Applied Social Sciences from the University of Rome Sapienza in 2009, she has been fellow at Roma Tor Vergata University and at Center for Innovation, Technology and Policy Research (IN+) in Portugal.

 Consiglio Nazionale delle Ricerche (CNR)